 4. Aha moments

-Customers don’t always experience the value of a SaaS product straight away, and it can take weeks or months of regular usage before the software really comes into its own.
+Customers don’t always experience the value of a SaaS product straight away.
+Which can take weeks or months of regular usage before the software really comes into its own.
 Customers now click with your software and consider it part of their daily routine.

 Successfully onboarding your customers will lead to long-term retention and a reduced risk of churn.
 Customers have come to rely on your product and may even be open to cross-sells and upsells.

-Customer onboarding and training are both concerned with the success of the product, and as such, they have similar goals.
-On the one hand, training is optional, while customer onboarding is absolutely essential, and determines the total success or failure of the product.
+Customer onboarding vs traditional training are both concerned with the success of the product, and as such, they have similar goals.
+On the one hand, training is optional, while customer onboarding is absolutely essential.
+Determines the total success or failure of the product.